scottgeigel/stoplight.io/netlify/blog-posts/json-generator-for-mock-api-data.md

 ## How Will You Use Your Mock Server?

-Now that you have a mock server connected to your OpenAPI description, you can use it to make test calls.
+Now that you have a mock server connected to your OpenAPI or Swagger description, you can use it to make test calls.
 Share it with your co-workers or API consumers so you can get feedback before you build commit your API to code.